bytecodealliance/wit-deps/README.md

 ```

-A source specfication can also be a structure with the following fields:
+A source specification can also be a structure with the following fields:

 - `url` - same format as the URL string
 - `sha256` - (optional) hex-encoded sha256 digest of the contents of the URL